amj-j/reversi-java/README.md

 # Reversi

 A version of the game "Reversi" in the form of a desktop JAVA aplication.
-AWT and Swing libraries are used for graphical output.
+AWT and Swing libraries are used for graphical user interface.

 ## My motivation
-This is my first object-ortiented programming project with graphic user interface.
+This is my first object-ortiented programming project with graphical user interface.
 I coded this in January/February of 2023.

 This project is based on an assignment originally given in the "Object-Oriented Programming" course at my university.
 Although I had not yet taken the course at the time, I found the assignment on the course website and decided to complete it as a self-directed challenge.